pace-rs/docs/src/command_line_interface/command_structure.md

   For example, `"important"` or `"urgent"`.
 Where applicable, tags can be specified using the `--tags/-t` option.
 They can be specified as a comma-separated list, such as `"important,urgent"`.

+- **Time zone**: A time zone to be used for time calculations.
+For example, `"America/New_York"` or `"UTC"`.
+Time zones can be specified using the `--time-zone` option.
+Or you can specify the time zone offset as '±HHMM' with the `--time-zone-offset/-Z` option, e.g., `--time-zone-offset="+0530"`.